svn2github/curl-ext/LIBRARY/trunk/README.txt

 addition to the Curl Documentation Viewer using the IDE 'Install Documentation' command.
 The directories include both documentation and source code, which allows stepping into code in the library.

-- COM.CURL.EXT-V0.x-doc/manifest.mcurl  COM.CURL.EXT library definition
+For example, COM.CURL.EXT-Vm.n-doc/manifest.mcurl is the COM.CURL.EXT library manifest.

 =============